Yarrow Companion Plants

 Annuals To Plant With Yarrow

 Mixing annuals and perennials in the same bed ensures consistency but also allows the opportunity to introduce new colors and textures.
-Try planting yarrow in your veggie bed to attract pollinators and predatory insects that will benefit your edible plants.
+Try planting yarrow in your veggie bed or kitchen garden to attract pollinators and predatory insects that will benefit your edible plants.
 Yarrow is particularly helpful when grown near cabbage, cauliflower, arugula and broccoli.
 The veggie plants have higher water needs than yarrow, so cluster those plants together to make watering easy.
 Yarrow can handle routine watering, but performs better in drier conditions.

 Best Companion Plants For Yarrow in Containers